return to Natural Dog Health Remedies

 Fine Needle Aspiration

 Fine needle aspiration is a quick and easy way to determine the malignancy of a tumor.
 The vet inserts a fine needle attached to a syringe into the mass to extract, or aspirate, a tiny amount of fluid or cells by pulling back on the plunger of the syringe.
-The material extracted is then examined under the microscope and a proper diagnosis can be made then and there at the veterinary clinic, while the dog parents are waiting.

 Sometimes cells cannot be extracted from some tumors, such as soft tissue sarcomas.
 In these cases, a biopsy is necessary for diagnosis.